noobiept-other/website_example/readme.md

 So, when its a normal request, page1 and page2 extend the normal `base.html`.
 Otherwise they extend the `base_ajax.html` which is simply the page's content.

-# Ajax Frontend #
+# Front-end #

-Alright now, lets do the front-end part.
+Alright, now lets do the front-end part.
 We'll use the `XMLHttpRequest` object to make the request for the content of the new page, then change the content once that is done, all with javascript.

 ## base.html ##